metio/terraform-provider-k8s/docs/data-sources/batch_cron_job_v1.md

 Read-Only:

 - `concurrency_policy` (String) Specifies how to treat concurrent executions of a Job.
-Valid values are: - 'Allow' (default): allows CronJobs to run concurrently; - 'Forbid': forbids concurrent runs, skipping next run if previous run hasn't finished yet; - 'Replace': cancels currently running job and replaces it with a new one
+Valid values are:- 'Allow' (default): allows CronJobs to run concurrently; - 'Forbid': forbids concurrent runs, skipping next run if previous run hasn't finished yet; - 'Replace': cancels currently running job and replaces it with a new one
 - `failed_jobs_history_limit` (Number) The number of failed finished jobs to retain.
 Value must be non-negative integer.
 Defaults to 1.
 - `job_template` (Attributes) JobTemplateSpec describes the data a Job should have when created from a template (see [below for nested schema](#nestedatt--spec--job_template))
 - `schedule` (String) The schedule in Cron format, see https://en.wikipedia.org/wiki/Cron.
 - `starting_deadline_seconds` (Number) Optional deadline in seconds for starting the job if it misses scheduled time for any reason.
 Missed jobs executions will be counted as failed ones.
 - `successful_jobs_history_limit` (Number) The number of successful finished jobs to retain.
 Value must be non-negative integer.
 Defaults to 3.
 - `suspend` (Boolean) This flag tells the controller to suspend subsequent executions, it does not apply to already started executions.
 Defaults to false.
 - `time_zone` (String) The time zone name for the given schedule, see https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
 If not specified, this will default to the time zone of the kube-controller-manager process.
 The set of valid time zone names and the time zone offset is loaded from the system-wide time zone database by the API server during CronJob validation and the controller manager during execution.
 If no system-wide time zone database can be found a bundled version of the database is used instead.
 If the time zone name becomes invalid during the lifetime of a CronJob or due to a change in host configuration, the controller will stop creating new new Jobs and will create a system event with the reason UnknownTimeZone.
-More information can be found in https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#time-zones This is beta field and must be enabled via the 'CronJobTimeZone' feature gate.
+More information can be found in https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#time-zones

 <a id="nestedatt--spec--job_template"></a>
 ### Nested Schema for `spec.job_template`